the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 In this example, we filter the array for persons who have kids.
 In code, we check whether the kids array for each person is greater than `0` in order to include them in the new `parents` array.
 Essentially `filter()` works very similar to `find()` from the previous section.
 The only difference is that `find()` returns only one item and `filter()` returns an array.
 So when looking for multiple possible matches, you would always use `filter()` over `find()`.

-Next we will reverse engineer the `filter()` method, because we want to undertsand how it works internally and not just accepts that it's there.
+Next we will reverse engineer the `filter()` method, because we want to understand how it works internally and not just accepts that it's there.
 The filter operation is performed on an array (here: `persons`) and uses a callback function (here: `hasKids()`).
 With this knowledge, we will create our own more specific `filterParents()` function which takes at the beginning only one argument (here: `persons`) and should eventually return the same result as the `filter()` method from before:

 {title="index.js",lang="javascript"}
 ~~~~~~~
 function filterParents(persons) {
+  let parents = [];

+  // implement your code here

+  return parents;
 }

 const persons = [